 The whole process begins with lumber and pulp production.
 These intermediate substances then go through more manufacturing processes to produce various products for the end consumer.

-Well-paying and stable jobs in this industry include:
+Well-paying and stable jobs in the wood and pulp industry include:

 - Woodworker (trade career)